-Contact our hire team for any bespoke projects.
+Contact our hire team to get expert help for any bespoke projects.

 Breaking the ground – Compressed air is directed through an insulated AIR-EX lance to loosen, agitate, or aerate the ground initially.
 This loosened debris is then safely removed by the vacuum.